astropy/astropy-APEs/APE14.rst

               dictionary with the keyword arguments required to initialize the class.

             See below for an example of this property.
-Note that we don’t require the classes to be Astropy classes since there is no guarantee that Astropy will have all the classes to represent all kinds of world coordinates.
+Note that we don't require the classes to be Astropy classes since there is no guarantee that Astropy will have all the classes to represent all kinds of world coordinates.
 Furthermore, we recommend that the